-Body: The body is as long from forechest to buttocks as it is tall at the withers, and the shoulders are well-laid back, the stifle is well-bent and the hocks are well-let-down.
+Body: The body is as long from fore-chest to buttocks as it is tall at the withers, and the shoulders are well-laid back, the stifle is well-bent, and the hocks are well-let-down.

 The forelegs must be in proportion to the rectangular body.
 The length of the shoulder blades and the upper arm are approximately equal.
-They meet in such an angle to allow the feet to be directly under the shoulders and the elbows close to the body.
+They meet at such an angle to allow the feet to be directly under the shoulders and the elbows close to the body.
 The strong, sturdy legs are straight with a slight angle at the pastern giving the dog flexibility.

 Shoulders: The shoulders are smoothly muscled and well laid back.

 The Dalmatian’s hindquarters are strong and powerful with smooth, well-defined muscles, well bent stifle and well let down hocks.
-When viewed-defined in the rear legs should be parallel to each other.
+When viewed-defined in the rear, legs should be parallel to each other.

 Tail: The tail is a natural extension of the top line.
 It is not inserted too low down.

-Dalmatian puppies are born with plain white coats and their first spots usually appear within 3 to 4 weeks after birth, however, spots are visible on their skin.
+Dalmatian puppies are born with plain white coats, and their first spots usually appear within 3 to 4 weeks after birth.
+However, spots are visible on their skin.
 The Dalmatian coat is usually short, fine, and dense; however, smooth-coated Dalmatians occasionally produce long-coated offspring.

 Dalmatians are very clean and tidy, but they do shed quite a bit.
 They have heavy spring and fall shedding seasons but also keep shedding year-round.
 Daily brushing is needed to keep up with the excess.
 Most people consider excessive shedding is usually pretty normal for Dalmatians.
-However, there are some real clear signs of when it’s more than just him getting rid of his extra fur.
+However, some real clear signs of when it’s more than just him getting rid of his extra fur.

 Gait: The gait of the Dalmatian should appear steady, balanced and effortless.
-There should be powerful drive and good forward extension with the topline remaining level, as the dog’s speed increases there is a tendency to single track.
+There should be powerful drive and good forward extension with the remaining topline level; as the dog’s speed increases, there is a tendency to single track.